 BES: Yeah, the first year I went to Emerson in Boston.
 I was studying theatre and then my parents couldn’t afford the dormitory living, so I moved.
 They lived on Long Island, so I went back there, and Charles lived on Long Island.
 I met him there.
 I was very shy, and not very outgoing, which is not too good for someone in theatre.
 But he came up to me and he said, you love the theatre don’t you.
 And I said, yes.
 He said, stick with me, babe, you’ll see the East.

 Alexis: That’s fantastic.

 BES: So I did a play with him in school.
 We did, A Solid House, by Elena Garro, a Mexican writer.

-Alexis: What made you decide to pursue theater in the first place, when you were younger?
+Alexis: What made you decide to pursue theatre in the first place, when you were younger?
 I know you had a role at the age of seven.